ikemtz/NRSRx/guidelines.md

 # Database Best Practices
 ## Table names should be plural

 When applying this rule, it's important to <b>NOT</b> adhere to normal language rules.

 As an English example, you should use Persons instead of People.
+One exception to English rules are entity names that end with 'y', such as activity and entry.
+These tables should end in 'ies', such as activities and entries, respectively.

+### Example #1

 **Don't**:
 ```SQL
 CREATE TABLE Person { ... }
 ```